Adobe-Marketing-Cloud/aep-sdks-documentation/resources/acp-to-aep-migration/README.md

   pod 'AEPUserProfile'
 ```

-The supported `pod`s to be replaced:
+The following supported `pod`s can be replaced:

 | ACP SDK        | AEP SDK                                     |
 | -------------- | ------------------------------------------- |